 Super League: Wigan triumph over St Helens in Good Friday derby

-Wigan put paid to St Helens' perfect record in 2014 with a superb 33-14 triumph over their arch-rivals in front of a full house at Langtree Park.
+Wigan put paid to St Helens' perfect record in 2014 with a superb 33-14 triumph over their arch-rivals at Langtree Park.

 Liam Farrell scored two of his side's five tries as it turned out to be a very Good Friday indeed for the Warriors; they shut out their hosts in the second half having led 20-14 at the break.